About the electoral register

 We can't issue any certificates while we are updating the register as part of the Annual Canvass.

-You can view the full Electoral Register at our Civic Centre offices.
+You can only view the full Electoral Register in person, at our Civic Centre offices.

-You can’t view the register or search for people on it using this website.
+You can’t view the register online, or search for people on it using this website.

 The Electoral Commission has set some restrictions on what you can and can’t do when viewing the register.